navi2311/risc-v-HDP/week3/README.md

 A smart pill dispenser is a device designed to help individuals manage their medication schedules more effectively.

+The functionality of the provided application revolves around a timer-controlled system with a buzzer and a dispensing mechanism, likely designed for medication reminders or similar timed events.
+Here's a breakdown of its functionality:

+1. **Input Initial Time**: The program starts by prompting the user to input the initial time in the format of hours:minutes:seconds.
+This sets the countdown timer's initial value.

+2. **Countdown Timer**: Once the initial time is set, the program enters a loop where it continuously counts down from the initial time until it reaches zero.
+It decrements the time by one second at a time and displays the remaining time in HH:MM:SS format.

+3. **Buzzer Control**: At 5 seconds remaining on the countdown timer, the buzzer is turned on to alert the user.
+The buzzer remains on until the countdown timer reaches zero.

+4. **Pill Dispensing**: When the countdown timer reaches zero, indicating the end of the set time period, a message is displayed indicating that a pill is dispensed into the box.
+This step assumes a physical mechanism for dispensing pills.

+5. **Button Input Handling**: After the countdown timer reaches zero, the program waits for the user to interact with a button.
+If the button is pressed, the countdown timer is reset to the initial time, allowing the process to start again.
+This functionality is looped, allowing the user to reset the timer as needed.

+6. **Looping Functionality**: The program continuously loops through the countdown process, allowing the user to set the timer repeatedly by pressing the button after each countdown cycle.

+Overall, the application provides a basic timer-controlled system with buzzer alerts and a manual reset mechanism, suitable for scenarios where timed events or reminders, such as medication dosages, need to be managed.
 ```
 Block diagram
 ```